WeekendWars/MoviesChallenge/README.md

 I already had an <a href="https://github.com/WeekendWars/mvp-core">MVP library</a> which allowed me to not rewrite all the base architecture.
 It was a hard decision to add libraries to the project since they're normally looking for simple and concise base code but I desided to show them that I've worked with a few well known libraries.
-Every API call and Image handling could have been easly done using `AsyncTask`
+Even when every API call and Image handling could have been easily done using `AsyncTask` I've included the next libraries:

 * `io.reactivex.rxjava2:rxandroid:2.1.0` For handling Rx subscription on Android's thread
 * `com.squareup.retrofit2:converter-gson:2.4.0` For parsing Json responses